pfalcon/ScratchABlock/README.md

 to modify them and seeing the outcome is the best way to learn how ScratchABlock works.

 * `docs` - A growing collection of documentation.
-Currently there's a specification of the PseudoC assembler language serving as intermediate representation (IR) for ScratchABlock and a survey why another existing IR was not selected.
+For example, there's a [specification](docs/PseudoC-spec.md) of the PseudoC assembler language serving as the intermediate representation (IR) for ScratchABlock and a [survey](docs/ir-why-not.md) why another existing IR was not selected.

 The current approach of ScratchABlock is to grow a collection of relatively loosely-coupled algorithms for program analysis and transformation, have them covered with tests, and allow easy user access to them.
 The magic of decompilation consists of applying these algorithms in the rights order and right number of times.
-Then, to improve performance of the decompilation, the passes usually require more tight coupling.
-Exploring those directions is the next priority after implementing inventory of the passes as described above.
+Then, to improve the performance of decompilation, these passes usually require more tight coupling.
+Exploring those directions is the next priority after implementing the inventory of passes as described above.

 Algorithms and transformations implemented by ScratchABlock: